Meet the Staff

 Naomi Brown-Jones, College Advisor and Alumni Coordinator

 Naomi joined the Urban Scholars community in December 2015.
 Previously, she worked in the University Advising Center at UMass Boston and the Upward Bound program.
 Naomi graduated from Providence College in May 2011 with a BA in Sociology.
 As the first in her family to attend and graduate from college, she was actively involved on campus and in the Providence, RI community.
 While at Providence College, Naomi spent 3 years volunteering for College Visions, a college prep program aimed at helping first-generation and low-income youth apply and gain admission to college.
 She also worked hard to develop on-campus programming at Providence College that would help students of color transition to the campus.
 Naomi brings with her a strong passion for helping students succeed on the road to college.
 In addition to her work, she is a mom to an energetic toddler named Jackson.

 Stephanie Hicks-Williams, Administrative Assistant

 Stephanie Hicks-Williams is a native of Boston, Massachusetts.
 She joined the Urban Scholars staff in July 2007.
 Her desire to improve the quality of life in her environment resulted in more than 15 years of community service as a political operative and her eventual enrollment in the College of Public and Community Service (CPCS) here at UMass Boston.
 A recent graduate of CPCS, Hicks-Williams majored in legal education with a concentration in nonprofit management.
 She serves as the office manager for Urban Scholars.
 Stephanie is currently pursuing a master's in Special Education and is highly interested in incorporating Universal Design for Learning in her teaching style.
-She is a wife and mother of 2 and enjoys spending her free time with her family.
+She is a wife and mother of three sons and enjoys spending her free time with her family.